-To provide oversight of preinspection and inspection processes to improve the timeliness and quality of inspections.
+To oversee preinspection and inspection processes to improve the timeliness and quality of inspections:

 - Assure program policies regarding inspection assignments are consistent and objective.

 - Establish metrics and monitor the timeliness and effectiveness of INSPECTOR ASSIGNMENTS AND INSPECTIONS.

 - Establish and monitor a process for conducting validation inspections for which feedback on the effectiveness of assignments, education and other program initiatives could be assessed and serve as input for program improvement.